+- Caution

-Caution Danger of explosion if battery is incorrectly replaced.
+Danger of explosion if battery is incorrectly replaced.

-When replacing the battery, use only Part Number 33F8354 or an equivalent type battery recommended by the manufacturer.
+When replacing the lithium coin cell battery, use only the same or an equivalent type that is recommended by the manufacturer.
 The battery contains lithium and can explode if not properly used, handled, or disposed of.